2xgg/b1.7.3-fokkit-util/README.md

 ## Notes

-- No StationAPI included (pure Fabric)
+- No StationAPI, hoping to not use this thank you for the example mod though. (pure Fabric/Babric)
 - No extra dependencies - add what you need
 - Both client and server run tasks configured